FIFA bans Afghan football official for failure to act on sexual abuse scandal

 FIFA has also fined Aghazada 10,000 Swiss francs ($10,000) and says it is "still looking into" allegations made against other individuals related to the case.

-CNN has reached out to the AFC and AFF for comment from Aghazada but neither were immediately available to give a response.
+CNN has reached out to the AFC for comment but it wasn't immediately available to give a response.